gcalderone/GModelFit.jl/docs/src/concepts.md

   - [CMPFit](https://github.com/gcalderone/CMPFit.jl): a C minimizer wrapped in a Julia package.
   Both are automatically installed with **GFit.jl**, and `LsqFit` is the default choice (unless otherwise specified in the [`fit!()`](@ref) function call).
 However, for the most complex cases `CMPFit` seems to be more robust and less sensitive to initial guess parameters.

 - *Mock data*: sometimes it is useful to test a model even before actual data are available, e.g. to test its robustness and capabilities.
-In this case it is possible to generate mock data sets using the model as ground truth, and add a random noise to simulate the measurement process.
-This  functionality is provided by the [`GFit.mock()`](@ref) function.
+In this case it is possible to generate mock data set(s) using the model as ground truth, and add a random noise to simulate the measurement process.
+This  functionality is provided by the [`GFit.mock()`](@ref) function, and will be used in all the examples presented in the next sections.

+## Usage

 Many of the above mentioned data structures are accessible using either indexing (as in dictionary or vectors) or a `struct`-like interface, hence it is important to keep in mind the relationships among some of the concepts to access them:
 ```